 Customers expect to have information on expected delivery dates and shipment updates as soon as they order a product from your online store.
 This information puts customers at ease, so if you can provide tracking information as soon as possible with timely updates that can go a long way in improving your customer satisfaction.

 Part of having a successful fulfillment strategy is ensuring successful product returns if a customer has an issue with a product.
 A proper returns system can create loyal customers, while a poor returns process can cost you repeat business.
-Ensuring a smooth returns process for customers is your second chance to prove yourself to them and win them back.
+Ensuring a smooth returns management process for customers is your second chance to prove yourself to them and win them back.
 You can choose to offer free returns, however it is important to consider how that would effect your profit margins and if that is worth it in the long run.

 Customer Retention Rate